1879 Navy Midshipmen football team

 The 1879 Navy Midshipmen football team represented the United States Naval Academy in the 1879 college football season.
-The team was the 1st season intercollegiate football squad to represent the United States Naval Academy.
+The team was the first intercollegiate football squad to represent the United States Naval Academy.
 The team had no coach, as it was entirely student-operated; however, it was captained by squad member Bill Maxwell.
 The team played just a single game, which was a scoreless tie with the Baltimore Athletic Club.
 The team was entirely student operated, and was not supported by the Naval Academy's faculty.
 The school would not have another football squad until 1882.

 Background

 It is widely believed by football researchers that the playing of intercollegiate football began in November 1869, when a player at Rutgers University challenged another player at the nearby College of New Jersey (now Princeton).
 The contest more closely resembled soccer, with teams scoring by kicking a ball into the opponent's net, and lacked a uniform rules structure.
 The game developed slowly; the first rules were drafted in October 1873, and only consisted of twelve guidelines.
 Even though the number of teams participating in the sport increased, the game was still effectively controlled by the College of New Jersey, who claimed eight national championships in ten years.
 Only Yale presented any form of challenge, claiming four national championships in the same time period.

 The birth of football at the Naval Academy is debated among historians.
 The most accepted occurrence was in 1869, when a midshipman (a student) returned from his leave with a football.
 While throwing the ball with a friend, it was dropped and a group of fellow midshipmen attempted to take it.
 A contest was eventually organized, which ended abruptly when the ball was kicked into the Severn River.
 However, biographer C. Douglas Kroll stated that the first evidence of a form of football at the United States Naval Academy came in 1857, but the school's cadets lost interest in the game shortly afterward, a theory supported by journalist Jack Clary.
 Regardless, the sport had been banned for several years prior to 1879.